 Please note: For individuals or organizations involved in the creative or performing arts, please see the description of the National Medal of Arts on the National Endowment for the Arts Web site.

 The president of the United States selects recipients of the National Humanities Medal in consultation with NEH.
 The National Endowment for the Humanities initiates and administers the nomination and selection process.
-Nominations are first considered by the National Council on the Humanities—NEH’s 26-member presidentially appointed and Senate-confirmed board of advisors—during its summer meeting and then by the Chairman of NEH.
+Nominations are first considered by the National Council on the Humanities—NEH’s 26-member presidentially appointed and Senate-confirmed board of advisors— and then by the Chairman of NEH.
 The NEH Chairman forwards the agency’s recommendations to the president for consideration with candidates of the president’s own choosing.
 The White House typically announces the winners of the National Humanities Medals in the fall or winter.
 The principal criterion for selection is the significance of the nominee’s contributions to the humanities.
 Up to 12 awards are conferred each year.

 How to Submit a Nomination